-The SSC CPO 2020 Exam is a golden opportunity for everyone who wishes to join Police (Delhi) and paramilitary forces (CRPF, BSF, CISF, ITBP and SSB) as Sub-Inspectors and ASI (Executive) in CISF.
-However, the aspirant must know the eligibility criteria before they start applying for their dream job.
+The SSC CPO 2021 Exam is a golden opportunity for everyone who wishes to join Police (Delhi) and paramilitary forces (CRPF, BSF, CISF, ITBP, and SSB) as Sub-Inspectors and ASI (Executive) in CISF.
+Hence, the aspirant must know the eligibility criteria before they start applying for their dream job.
 SSC CPO has multiple levels in their eligibility criteria which includes Age, Educational qualification as well as physical and medical standards.

 All conditions are specially designed to choose deserving candidates who fit both physically and intellectually.
-We are providing minute details of each level of the eligibility criteria through this article.
+To know about the exams and their difficulty levels, the candidates can check SSC CPO sample papers.

 SSC CPO Eligibility Criteria